 Born and raised in rural Louisiana, where his family grew produce and practiced animal husbandry on their land, Nazirahk began his professional career as an EMT and a medic in New Orleans.
 He later moved to Seattle to pursue a degree in alternative medicine and became a licensed naturopathic doctor and acupuncturist in Maryland.

 Journey to Soil Health… with Emma Jagoz, Moon Valley Farm

 Growing a few vegetables on an apartment balcony might be a hobby for some people — but for Emma Jagoz, it was the first step down a path that would change her life.
 She decided to grow some arugula after she read it could boost a baby’s brain development.
 She was pregnant with her first child, and figured it was worth a try.

 Journey to Soil Health… with Ron Holter, Holterholm Farms

 For fifth-generation dairy farmer Ron Holter, change comes from the inside out and from the ground up.
 When he took over his father and uncle’s 250-acre farm in Jefferson, Maryland, they were a conventional Holstein dairy, housing their cows in large buildings and feeding them grain grown on the rest of the land.

 How It Works

-Core Team: Members of our six founding partners steer the project, leveraging rich input from external partners and resource providers to ensure progress toward healthier soil throughout the state.
+Core Team: Members of our three collaborating organizations steer the project, leveraging rich input from external partners and resource providers to ensure progress toward healthier soil throughout the state.

 Working Groups: Cohorts of issue area experts deliver focused, strategic work products to promote regenerative production through five discrete areas of influence – Business Case, Farmer Engagement, Policy, Public Outreach, and Science.